precept-sh/docs/content/en/_index.md

         stars="4.9"
         installs="8k"
         tags="Official,Storage,New" %}}
-Complete Stripe API integration with support for payments, subscriptions, and webhooks.
+Official AWS S3 integration with support for all S3 operations and event handling.
 {{% /datapack %}}

 {{< /cardpane >}}